Subscriber Provided Prefix

 To enable specific IP addresses within your announced prefix, Fastly combines this Subscriber Provided Prefix product with our IP-to-Service Pinning feature, which must be purchased separately.
 IP addresses that are not service pinned will not serve your traffic.

 After completing all the necessary routing announcements and setup within your CDN services, Fastly needs additional time to complete the setup.
-In general, you should allow for at least one month's lead time for us to set up routing announcements and CDN service.
+In general, you should allow for at least 45 days of lead time for us to set up routing announcements and CDN service.
 Your service order identifies the specific lead time Fastly needs for full operability.

-You may provide Fastly notice at any time to withdraw your prefix announcement by opening a ticket at email@example.com.
-We need at least one month's notice to permanently remove routing announcements and CDN service for your designated prefixes.
+You may provide Fastly notice at any time to withdraw your prefix announcement by opening a ticket at https://support.fastly.com/.
+We need at least 45 days of notice to permanently remove routing announcements and CDN service for your designated prefixes.
 When we receive notice of your request for prefix withdrawal, we will provide you with a withdrawal process timeline.
 This process starts with us reconfiguring your service within the Fastly network.
-When that reconfiguration work completes, you must then point your DNS records at Fastly to move your traffic Fastly to ensure uninterrupted service.
+When that reconfiguration work completes, you must then point your DNS records at Fastly to ensure uninterrupted service.
 Once your traffic is moved from your prefix to a Fastly prefix, we will withdraw the announcement.

 When using Fastly's Subscriber Provided Prefix product you agree to the following limitations:

 - Your purchase of the Subscriber Provided Prefix product entitles you to the announcement of the specified IP prefixes identified in your LOA.
 Any additional prefixes beyond your initial order will require an additional purchase of this product.